 - Don’t sacrifice your integrity.
 There will always be another deal.

 - Have fun.
 If we aren’t having fun, then we might as well get a day job.

 - Treat everyone like they matter, because they do.

 CJ: I surround myself with positive people, who remind me of how lucky I am, I work to learn not to live, and I put little stake in material things.
 That is my recipe for bliss!
 Learn more about Cynthia at http://www.cynthialive.com/ or follow her on Twitter @cynthiaLIVE!

 Cynthia Johnson is an entrepreneur, marketing professional, author and keynote speaker.
-She is Founder and CEO at Ipseity Media.
+She is Co-Founder at Ipseity Media, a personal brand development and management agency in Los Angeles.
 Previously, she was Partner & Director of Marketing for RankLab, a digital marketing agency listed in Inc. Magazine’s Fastest Growing Private Companies in 2015.
 In July of 2015 RankLab was acquired by American Addiction Centers where she worked as their Director of Brand Development.
-She is an advisor to a social good company, NAIAD, as well as nGage.social, alongside former Apple executive Bill Cleary.
-Cynthia is on the Forbes Agency Council, a member of the Young Entrepreneurs Council, and on the Board of Directors for UN Women LA.
+She is an advisor to a social good company, DIVONA, as well as nGage.social, an influencer advertising startup.
+Cynthia is on the Forbes Agency Council, and a member of the Young Entrepreneurs Council.
 Cynthia was listed as top social media people to follow by Inc. Magazine, top 50 marketers on SnapChat by Mashable, top 12 Female Entrepreneurs that Inspire by Darling Magazine, and top 20 people in SEO by Guardian.
 She has been interviewed in Forbes, Huffington Post, and Chicago Planner Magazine.
 She is also a social media influencer on Instagram, Twitter, Snapchat, LinkedIn, and Pinterest.